schoolofcities/urban-growth-canada/ggh-growth/README.md

 - Create separate tables for 2021 DAs and 2006 DAs

 3. Filter the downloaded DA boundaries for just those within the GGH.
-4. Download and left-join data for
+4. Download and left-join data for each DA.

-   for each DA.
 Do this for 2006 and 2021.
 5. Create summary table of growth for each sub-region - i.e. change in pop, households, dwellings, dwellings by structural type - by aggregating and summing DA-level data by sub-region for the two years, then join by the sub-region and compute the difference between the two years

 |Census Variables                    |              2006                     |              2021              |              Notes        |